PierreBarrat/TreeKnit.jl/docs/src/mccs.md

 *TreeKnit* infers the ARG by finding the branches that are common to both trees.
 Given two trees with potentially different topologies, it tries to "glue" them together in a reasonable way, where the interpretation of reasonable can vary between *parsimonious* and *conservative* (see the [parsimony parameter](@ref gamma) $\gamma$).

-The MCCs returned by `computeMCCs` represent regions of the ARG (and of the segment trees) where branches are common to both trees.
+The MCCs returned by `run_treeknit!` represent regions of the ARG (and of the segment trees) where branches are common to both trees.
 In other words, these are the regions where the two segment trees must be "glued together".
 Given those regions and the knowledge of the trees, it is possible to unambiguously reconstruct the genealogy.